 Clinical Team Meetings

-Teams of six to nine staff meet regularly to make decisions about case dispositions, make case presentations, consult on case management (e.g., brief vs. long term treatment), and provide mutual support.
+Teams including trainees and clinical staff consult on case management (e.g., brief vs. long term treatment), and provide mutual support.
 Team composition represents diversity by gender, ethnicity, theoretical orientation, and experience.
 These meetings provide opportunities for interns to actively select clients and build experience with a diverse range of presenting concerns and client identities.

 Professional Staff Development